Utkanutkan/itoppdemo/readme.txt

-This repositorys is for the demonstration of itopp prototype.
+This repository is for the storage of itopp prototype documentation.